kflorios/clad-estimator-mip-inR/README.md

 This code is a translation of the MATLAB code supplied by me at the repository https://github.com/kflorios/clad-estimator-mip

+For completeness, I also supply the Manual of the MATLAB version of the software in this repository also.

 Feedback for the R code at: cflorios@central.ntua.gr, cflorios@aueb.gr

 Suggested Reference: